bridgecrew-perf6/azure-function-deployment/README.md

-# TestHttpTriggerFunction
+# Deploy Azure Function
-This is a http trigger azure function with no additional functionality implemented.
+An azure function is deployed through azure pipelines.

 There is no trigger or output binding implemented to connect to other Azure services